 Use a grinder or pulse ham in a food processor until minced; add to a lidded storage bowl.
 Grind or mince the pickles and add to the ham.
 Add onion, celery and pimentos and mix together.
 In a separate bowl, whisk together the mayonnaise with all of the remaining ingredients, until well blended.
 Pour over the ham mixture; mix well, taste and adjust seasonings.
 Refrigerate for several hours until needed; overnight is even better.
 Spread on crust-less white bread for finger sandwiches and serve with a side of pickled okra and crispy kettle chips, or scoop onto a plate alongside celery and carrot sticks, and serve with pickle spears and crackers.

-Cook's Notes: For a basic ham salad, use only the ham, pickles, pimentos and mayonnaise.
+Cook's Notes: Grind or finely chop a few hard-boiled eggs to add in.
+For a basic ham salad, use only the ham, pickles, pimentos and mayonnaise.
 For bologna salad, substitute ground bologna.
 You may also use sweet pickle cubes or relish, but drain well before adding to the ham.
 Use additional mayonnaise as needed for desired consistency.

 Requires Adobe Reader - download it free!